escience-academy/2020-10-28-EUCP-FAIR-data-and-software/index.md

 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-In order to improve our teaching material, we ask you to complete a short survey at the end of each workshop day.
+In order to improve our teaching material, we kindly ask you to complete a short survey at the end of each workshop day.
 Here are the links for each of the surveys:

 - [FAIR (Climate) data survey](https://www.surveymonkey.com/r/BGFQB55)